STAFF AND DIRECTORS

 Sean Cranbury, Founder and Board Chair

-Sean ran the Storm Crow Tavern (RIP) and Storm Crow Alehouse during their formative years and recently served as Executive Director of the BC and Yukon Book Prizes.
+Sean also ran the Storm Crow Tavern (RIP) and Storm Crow Alehouse during their formative years and recently served as Executive Director of the BC and Yukon Book Prizes.

 He lives in Vancouver.